Get the job with an individual application and a shining interview

 But of course, there are many other things you could find out about the company: How many people work in your department, how many interns they had before and who these interns are, how satisfied past employees were with the company, and so on.
 Attending an interview unprepared is like attending it in your sweatpants, so you should do your homework!

 [How To Get Started In The World Of Digital Marketing]

 [Achieve Your Highest Potential As A Future Professional]

 When you made it through the job interview, there is but one last milestone to overcome.
 Something that is part of almost every job interview.
 Towards the interview, they will ask you, whether you have any more questions.

 In most cases, interviews make people nervous.
 You try to be focused and come up with good answers, to appear confident and convince them of your qualities.
 Now it is your time to ask something, and you should do so!

 You went through an entire application-process to demonstrate what you can do for the company, but now comes the most important part: What can the company do for you?
 Think about what you want to learn and do in an internship and ask questions that can help you find out whether the company is the right fit for you.

 Questions you can ask at the end of a job interview:

 Finding a job or an internship is a struggle for everyone.
 Don’t get frustrated if it doesn’t work out on the first few tries.
 It is a mixture of patience, luck and skills that get you the job, and persistence pays off here.
 The most important thing is to be yourself and apply in a way you feel comfortable and find a company that can give you what you are looking for.
+Even an unpaid internship can go a long way in bringing you some valuable and rewarding experience.
+Here’s an article on why you should consider doing unpaid internships.
 The perfect internship is out there – go get it!